Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 They weren't 90 minutes to remember from Chelsea but the outcome was something to savour.

-Thanks to Tuesday night's dour 0-0 draw with Porto, the Blues have reached the semi-finals of the Champions League for the first time in seven years courtesy of a 2-0 aggregate win.
+Thanks to Tuesday night's dour 1-0 defeat to Porto, the Blues have reached the semi-finals of the Champions League for the first time in seven years courtesy of a 2-1 aggregate win.

 That represents a sweet success for a club that had grown too accustomed to being knocked out of the Champions League at the last-16 stage – or worse, having to compete in the Europa League.